7azemmm/Konecta-Internship/Task01-ProductListWithCart/README.md

 This project implements a simple yet effective **Point of Sale (POS)** system with the following key features:

 - **Add Products to Cart:** Users can see all products and add them to their shopping cart with quantity controls.
+- **Stock Management:** Each product has a limited quantity available.
+Users cannot add more items than available in stock.
+- **Quantity Validation:** The system prevents users from exceeding available stock and displays error messages when attempting to add more items than available.
+- **Real-time Stock Display:** Shows available stock on both product cards and cart items, with visual indicators for out-of-stock items.
 - **Discount Code Support:**
   - `apply10` — Applies a 10% discount
   - `apply25` — Applies a 25% discount